ietf-wg-dnsop/draft-ietf-dnsop-glue-is-not-optional/README.md

    the additional section.
 If all sibling glue records do not fit in a UDP response, the name server MUST [is NOT REQUIRED to] set TC=1.

-Andrews, et al.           Expires 25 March 2022                 [Page 5]

-Internet-DraftGlue In DNS Referral Responses Is Not OptionSeptember 2021

 3.3.
 Updates to RFC 1034

    [this doesn't really account for SHOULD on sibling glue...]

    Replace

+Andrews, et al.           Expires 10 April 2022                 [Page 6]

+Internet-DrafGlue In DNS Referral Responses Is Not Optional October 2021

    "Copy the NS RRs for the subzone into the authority section of the reply.
 Put whatever addresses are available into the additional